 - Head over to Craigslist.
 Jet skis have a short shelf life.
 After a few hundred hours it’s time for them to retire.
 Most often than not, the parts are mostly still good, so people sell parts locally through Craigslist.

 - Jump inside PWC Facebook groups.
 There are networking groups all over the world where people can help advise you on where you can locally source a part that you might be hunting for.
 Often mechanics are in these groups offering their services and might even have the parts you want on hand.

 As you can see, it’s not just eBay where you can get the parts you want.
 You really should think outside the box, especially with Craigslist where it’s cheaper since you don’t have to pay for shipping.

 It is worth it to order jet ski parts on eBay, provided you do your research first.
-You’ll also need the mechanical aptitude to fit those parts on to your jet ski.
+You’ll also need the mechanical aptitude to fit those parts onto your jet ski.

-For someone people, it does get a bit too hard.
+For some people, it does get a bit too hard.
 The expensive option is using your local dealership, but this often solves the problem fast, so you can get back out there riding again.

-Ebay is a good platform.
+eBay is a good platform.
 I continue to sell on there and ride my jet ski in my spare time.
 They have improved considerably over the years, but just make sure you get what you ordered.